-Division F - Transportation, and Housing and Urban Development, and Related Agencies
+Division G - Transportation, and Housing and Urban Development, and Related Agencies

-It provides \$71.1 billion in discretionary funding, \$23.1 billion above the President's budget request and \$1 billion above the FY2018 enacted level.
+The Transportation, and Housing and Urban Development, and Related Agencies division provides \$71.1 billion in discretionary funding, \$23.1 billion above the President's budget request and \$1 billion above the FY2018 enacted level.
 The total includes more than \$17 billion in funding for new infrastructure projects in addition to \$59 billion for infrastructure from dedicated fuel and aviation taxes.